hassonlab/gpt-neox/README.md

 This is a fork of GPT-NeoX with some minor modifications for running on Princeton's della-gpu cluster.
 It also supports a new inference mode for extracting logits and embeddings from the model.

-To install on della-gpu first clone the embded branch from this repo:
+To install on della-gpu, first clone the embded branch from this repo:

 ```bash
 git clone -b embed https://github.com/hassonlab/gpt-neox.git